Andrezascientist/analyzing_crime_los_angeles_case_study/README.md

 - distinguishing descriptive findings from interpretations and limitations
 - communicating analytical results clearly for a non-technical audience

-The complete analysis is available in the analyzing_crime_los_angeles_case_study.ipynb
+The complete analysis is available in the https://andrezascientist.github.io/analyzing_crime_los_angeles_case_study/